All FishesBotiidaeBotiinaeChromobotia | |

 Hop to next section Species Information

-Size 300mm or 11.8" SL.
+Size 400mm or 15.7" SL.
 Find near, nearer or same sized spp.

 Hop to next section Habitat Information

-Distribution Asia: Indonesia (Sumatra and Borneo).
+Distribution Asia: Indonesia (Sumatra and Kalimantan).

 Pacific, Greater Sunda Island Rivers, Borneo Waters (click on these areas to find other species found there)